 How come your prices are lower than other vets?

-We can offer lower fees for people in need for several reason.
+We can offer lower fees for people in need for several reasons.
 First, we are a nonprofit organization and get grants and donations.
-Also, we do do not have the overhead costs because we only do spay/neuter surgeries.
+Also, we do do not have many overhead costs full-service veterinarians do because we only do spay/neuter surgeries.
 We also do many surgeries a day and do not take individual appointments.
 We believe in spaying and neutering to help reduce pet overpopulation, but we also feel it is very important that all people with pets establish a relationship with a local vet.
 Animals, like people, need preventive and other health care and our clinic does not offer these services.